Blosc/bloscpack/README.md

 powerful machines.
 The last chunk always contains the remainder and has thus size either equal too or less than the rest of the chunks.

-Bloscpack adds an 8 byte header to a compressed file, which consists of a 4 byte magic string, ``blpk``, and a 4 byte little-endian unsigned integer which designates how many chunks there are.
-Effectively, this limits the number of chunks to ``2**32-1 = 4294967295``, but this should not be relevant in practice.
-In terms of overhead, this means that for a given file bloscpack will add a total of 8 bytes for itself and 16 bytes for each chunk compressed by Blosc.
+Bloscpack adds an 16 byte header to a compressed file, which consists of a 4 byte magic string, ``blpk``, a 4 byte little-endian unsigned integer which designates the file format version and lastly an 8 byte little-endian signed integer encoding how many chunks there are.
+The value of ``-1`` is reserved for designating files that have been created without initial knowledge of the number of chunks, for example in a streaming scenario.
+In terms overhead, this means that for a given file bloscpack will add a total of 16 bytes for itself and 16 bytes for each chunk compressed by Blosc.

+Effectively, storing the number of chunks as a signed 8 byte integer, limits the number of chunks to ``2**63-1 = 9223372036854775807``, but this should not be relevant in practice, since, even with the moderate default value of ``1MB`` for chunk-size, we can still stores files as large as ``10 ZB``(!)
+Given that in 2012 the maximum size of a single file in the Zettabye File System (zfs) is ``16EB``, bloscpack should be safe for a few more years.

 ## ∴ TODO